 We have four major directions:

 - Immuno-engineering: Develop ex vivo immune tissues or lymphatic-on-chip by integrating immune cells, biomaterials, cell adhesion and cell-matrix interactions, tissue mechanics, transport and fluid flow.
 These engineered ex vivo immune organs have application in immunity, cancer, infections, and inflammation.

-- Immunomodulation in Metabolic Syndrome: Study the effect of metabolic syndrome on bioengineered system and develop new immunomodulatory biomaterials
+- Immunomodulation in Metabolic Syndrome and Gut Microbiome: Study the effect of metabolic syndrome on bioengineered system and develop new immunomodulatory biomaterials

 Research in Singh laboratory is supported by the National Institute of Health (The National Institute of Allergy and Infectious Diseases; National Cancer Institute), Department of Defense, National Science Foundation, 3M, Leukemia and Lymphoma Society, WCM Prostate Cancer SPORE initiative, WCM-CU Seed, and Cornell Animal Health Center.

 Jan 2020: Check out Prof. Singh’s Nature Materials “News & Views” on the emerging role of #microbiome, #immunity, and #nanomaterials in #inflammatory bowel disease and metabolic syndrome.
 Hope you will like it!